pyrocko/pyrocko/doc/source/apps/colosseo/index.rst

 The you can either copy the database into folder :file:`gf_stores` or have them in your ``gf_store_superdirs`` config variable (see :file:`~/.pyrocko/config.pf`).

-The scenario is built from a YAML configuration file, which looks like this:
+The scenario is built from a YAML configuration file, which can look like this:

 .. code-block:: yaml
     :caption: Example scenario configuration file